What is a software licensing API?

 Offline support

 If your software can run without internet (and most desktop software should), your licensing API needs to support offline validation.
-This means cryptographically signed tokens that your app can verify locally.
+The strongest modern approach is a cryptographically signed offline artifact that your app can verify locally, ideally with encryption and explicit device binding on top of signatures alone.

 The implementation matters here.
 Ed25519 is the current standard for signing; it's fast, the signatures are compact, and it's approved in FIPS 186-5.
-The tokens should include the full license state (entitlements, expiration, device binding) so your app can make all access decisions locally.
+The offline artifact should include the full license state (entitlements, expiration, device binding) so your app can make all access decisions locally.
+Newer designs go one step further and encrypt the artifact for the target fingerprint, which is what LicenseSeat machine files do.

 Entitlements